apollographql/apollo-client/docs/source/apollo-server/guide.md

 export { Author, Post, View, FortuneCookie };
 ```

-In this example, we used the Sequelize and Mongoose ORMs for interacting with the SQL and MongoDB databases, but depending on the application this may not be necessary.
+In this example, we used the Sequelize and Mongoose ORMs for interacting with the SQL and MongoDB databases, but using an ORM is not required.
+ORMs just happen to be useful here, because they offer a higher-level abstraction on top of the database technology, which makes them easier to use in resolve functions.